amazon-connect/amazon-connect-chat-ui-examples/README.md

     - [Contact State](https://docs.aws.amazon.com/connect/latest/adminguide/real-time-metrics-definitions.html#contact-state-real-time): This metric has a few changes so the states are better aligned to what the agent sees in the updated CCP.

     Check out the Real-time Metrics Definitions and Historical Metrics Definitions.
 These articles have been updated to reflect the addition of chat.
-5. If you have a solution that parses the Agent Event Stream, and you create a disconnect flow, you’ll need to update your solution to account for `DISCONNECT` as a possible InitationMethod value.
-6. Enable Chat Transcripts in the Amazon Connect console by viewing your instance settings and clicking on the 'Data Storage' section and adding an S3 bucket in the 'Chat Transcripts' section.
+5. Enable Chat Transcripts in the Amazon Connect console by viewing your instance settings and clicking on the 'Data Storage' section and adding an S3 bucket in the 'Chat Transcripts' section.
     ![screenshot of enabling chat transcripts](images/chatTranscript.png)
-7. If your business is using Amazon Lex bots in your contact center, and your Amazon Connect instance was created before October 12, 2018, we recommend doing the following step to ensure your service-linked role has "lex:PostText" permissions:
+6. If your business is using Amazon Lex bots in your contact center, and your Amazon Connect instance was created before October 12, 2018, we recommend doing the following step to ensure your service-linked role has "lex:PostText" permissions:
     - Add a new Amazon Lex bot (and then you can remove it).
 The act of adding the Amazon Lex bot will automatically update your permissions.
-8. When you're ready to deploy the updated CCP, give the URL for it to those agents who are going handle voice and chat contacts, or only chat contacts.
+7. When you're ready to deploy the updated CCP, give the URL for it to those agents who are going handle voice and chat contacts, or only chat contacts.
 Those agents who are only handling voice contacts can continue using the original CCP.
 To learn more about the updated CCP interface, see [Chat with Contacts](https://docs.aws.amazon.com/connect/latest/adminguide/work-with-chats.html).
-9. For instances created prior to October 12, 2018, the Test Chat experience in the Amazon Connect website is not available.
+8. For instances created prior to October 12, 2018, the Test Chat experience in the Amazon Connect website is not available.
 Please follow instructions in the  [asyncCustomerChatUX solution](https://github.com/amazon-connect/amazon-connect-chat-ui-examples/tree/master/cloudformationTemplates/asyncCustomerChatUX) to deploy your own sample customer UI and test chat.

 ## License Summary